Unidata/netcdf-fortran/docs/netcdf-f77.md

 length, which means variables using this dimension can grow along this dimension.

-There is a suggested limit (100) to the number of dimensions that can be defined in a single netCDF dataset.
+There is aggested limit (100) to the number of dimensions that can be defined in a single netCDF dataset.
 The limit is the value of the predefined macro NF\_MAX\_DIMS.
 The purpose of the limit is to make writing generic applications simpler.
 They need only provide an array of NF\_MAX\_DIMS dimensions to handle any netCDF dataset.
-The implementation of the netCDF library does not enforce this advisory maximum, so it is possible to use more dimensions, if necessary, but netCDF utilities that assume the advisory maximums may not be able to handle the resulting netCDF datasets.
+The implementation of the netCDF library does not enforce this advisory maximum, so it is possible to use more dimensions, if necessary, but netCDF utilities that ame the advisory maximums may not be able to handle the rlting netCDF datasets.

 Ordinarily, the name and length of a dimension are fixed when the dimension is first defined.
 The name may be changed later, but the